kissaten/heroku-eureka-server-demo/README.md

 $ heroku config:set EUREKA_USER_PASSWORD=<PASSWORD>
 ```

 You're ready to deploy.
-There are two methods you can use: Git deployment and
+There are two methods you can choose from: Git deployment and
 Maven deployment.
 The former compiles the application remotely, while the latter
 uses locally compiled artifacts and pushes them to Heroku.